achyutgk23/disaster-response-project/README.md

 Below are the steps taken to clean the dataset:
 - After loading the above mentioned two datasets, these datasets were merged using the common variable 'id' and saved in the new variable 'df'.

+- A new variable called 'categories_new' is created and only 'categories' column is extracted from 'df' variable and stored in new 'categories_new' variable.
-- Next, only disaster_categories dataset was considered and the 'categories' column was split into 36 columns.
+- The 'categories' variable which consists only one column was split into 36 columns.
 After splitting the columns, they were named accordingly.
-- After splitting and naming the 36 categories, all the values under these columns were converted into 0's and 1's and saved into 'categories_new' variable.
 - From the previously merged 'df' dataset, 'categories' column was dropped and 'categories_new' variable was merged to it.
 - Then all the duplicates were dropped from 'df' dataset and the cleaned dataset was saved into a sqlite database.